 2.8 The Self-Build and Custom Housebuilding Act 2015 sets out a requirement for all local authorities to keep a register of people who wish to register their interest in self-build or custom-building.
-At 1st April 2022, 89 individuals and 1 Association comprising 2 members expressed a wish to be included on the Council's Self-Build and Custom Housebuilding Register.
-There were no Self or Custom Build Sites delivered in Blaby in the monitoring period.
+At 1st April 2024, 102 individuals and 1 Association comprising 2 members expressed a wish to be included on the Council's Self-Build and Custom Housebuilding Register.
+There were 8 Self or Custom Build Sites granted planning permission in Blaby in the monitoring period.